Network at a Glance

 Higher Education & Research Corridor

-Radford University, Virginia Tech, Fralin Biomedical Research Institute, George Mason University, Mary Baldwin University, University of Lynchburg, Roanoke Higher Education Center, and VWCC form the education and research backbone.
-This cluster is notable for its geographic range — extending from the Roanoke Valley to Northern Virginia — and its connections to both clinical (Carilion) and community (Blue Ridge Literacy, Parks) organizations.
+Radford University, Virginia Tech, Fralin Biomedical Research Institute, George Mason University, Mary Baldwin University, University of Lynchburg, Roanoke Higher Education Center, and VWCC form the education and research backbone of the Roanoke College network.
+This cluster is notable for its geographic range, extending from the Roanoke Valley to Northern Virginia, and its connections to both clinical (Carilion) and community (Blue Ridge Literacy, Parks) organizations.
 The Roanoke Higher Education Center connects to 5 of these institutions as a physical convening point.

 Arts, Culture & Civic Engagement Cluster